 It's hard to contain excitement when watching Arch, because his bloodline is so terrific.
 Watching a poised Manning in the pocket dropping in dimes to wide receivers, even at the high school football level, is undeniably awesome.

-Arch stole the show in the team’s fall spring game scrimmage and firmly solidified why he’s starting as a freshman.
+Arch first stole the show in the team's fall spring game scrimmage and firmly solidified his starting job as a freshman.

 In one game his freshman season, he threw for five touchdowns and ran in another one in a 48-21 win over Reserve (La.)
 Riverside.
 He racked up 289 yards all with Peyton watching from the stands.